Tyrn/wei/the-insider-en.typ

      If only they hadn't sung!
 Then, everything would have  been fine and it would  have  just  been corrupted bureaucrats' drunken debauchery.
 But  they sang so well!
-Bemish had a difficulty imagining state  department  officials coming to their boss's party and singing so well - or signing such papers at the same party.
+Bemish had a difficulty imagining state  department  officials coming to their boss's party and singing so well---or signing such papers at the same party.

      Or was it all related?
 And will the poetry follow the corruption on its